spod/fmmp/README.md

     - `libmustangdevice.so` uses lz4 & png functions, has protocol buffer code, imports `libucnet.so`
        - extracted protobufs to [protobuf](./protobuf) using [schdub/protodec](`Fender Tone_4.0.5.103596_APKPure.xapk`)
        - based on a quick skim this is different to the [LT AMP series](https://github.com/brentmaxwell/LtAmp/blob/main/Schema/protobuf/) but has some similarities
+    - Most of the other .so files appear to be C libraries with JNI bindings and nothing relevant.
+Note libucnet is likely an implementation of the PreSonus UCNET universal network control protocol.

 ## Connecting via usb
 Connecting it to my linux laptop I get the following in dmesg: